buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

-{% include figure.html url="/images/ch3/c3-s3-4-notifications.png" alt="Notifications" description="Notifications are seemingly an ever-present part of daily life.
-Use them with caution for fear of irritating users." %}
+{% include figure.html url="/images/ch3/c3-s3-4-notifications.png" alt="Notifications" description="Notifications are now an ever-present part of daily life.
+Notifications can be incredibly useful, but they can equally be incredibly irritating if used too often.
+Use them sparingly." %}

 <!-- This is a temporary image, it will be replaced by an image drawn in a similar style the components I created for Chapter 2.
 This is also a temporary caption, written at 2.05 am. -->